-Any relocated buildings up to and including 40m in gross floor area.
+Any relocated buildings up to and including 40m2 in gross floor area.

-- (c) The placement of any relocated building on any site.
-(Refer Rule 20.7.3) - (d) Earthquake strengthening of any Group 2 building included in Schedule 2 Historic Heritage.
+- (d) Earthquake strengthening of any Group 2 building included in Schedule 2 Historic Heritage.
 (Refer Rule 20.7.4) - (e) Any temporary filming activity that does not comply with permitted activity duration condition in Rule 20.6.22(b)(i).
 (Refer Rule 20.7.5) - (f) Any temporary military training activity that does not comply with the permitted activity conditions in Rule 20.6.23.
 (Refer Rule 20.7.6)